Serum Calcium Test: Normal Range, Symptoms & Importance

 Calcium in the bloodstream exists in two forms:

-This test typically measures total serum calcium, which includes these two forms
+This test typically measures total serum calcium, which includes both forms.

-• Adults over 40 who want to get routine health checkups
+• Adults over 40 undergoing routine health checkups

 Serum Calcium Test: Normal Range & Key Values